Cinderella (2015 American film): Marketing

 The first official presentation of the film occurred at Disney's three-day D23 Expo in August 2013.
-The film was previewed at CinemaCon in Las Vegas, Nevada, in March 2014, with a teaser showing Cinderella hearing about her father's death, meeting the prince while riding through the forest, her mother's ball gown being torn apart by her step-family, and a comedic section where the Fairy Godmother transforms a pumpkin into a carriage.
+The film was previewed at CinemaCon in Las Vegas, Nevada, in March 2014, with a teaser showing Cinderella hearing about her father's death, meeting the prince while riding through the forest, her mother's ball gown being torn apart by her step-family and a comedic section where the Fairy Godmother transforms a pumpkin into a carriage.

 The first official trailer debuted on May 15, 2014.
-In the minute-long teaser, which doesn't include any footage from the film, a sparkling glass slipper is slowly revealed over a black background.
+In the minute-long teaser, which didn't include any footage from the film, a sparkling glass slipper is slowly revealed over a black background.
 The second official trailer – two-and-a-half minutes long and containing footage from the film – debuted on Good Morning America on November 19, 2014, with a 15-second trailer preview released two days prior.
 In its first 24 hours of release, the trailer was viewed 4.2 million times on YouTube and 33 million times on Facebook, the highest views among all Disney films in history, except for Marvel Studios releases.
 The movie's official poster was also released on November 19, featuring James as Cinderella and photographed by Annie Leibovitz.
 Disney released an international trailer on December 16, 2014.
 A new trailer was released on January 1, 2015.
 On February 11, 2015, Disney released a final trailer for the film.